Riemannian optimization for non-centered mixture of scaled Gaussian distributions: Supplementary Material: Riemannian optimization for a non-centered mixture of scaled Gaussian distributions Antoine Collas, Arnaud Breloy, Chengfang Ren, Guillaume Ginolhac, Jean-Philippe Ovarlez

 \subsection{Proof of Proposition~\ref{prop:FIM}: Fisher Information Metric}

-First, we recall the Definition of the FIM.
-See~\cite{S05} for a more in-depth presentation.
-Let $\{\bx_1, \dotsm, \bx_n\}$ be $n$ data points.
-Assuming that the underlying distribution admits a probability density function (pdf), the corresponding NLL is denoted $\NLL$.
-The NLL $\NLL$ maps parameters $\theta$ belonging to the parameter space of the pdf, denoted $\M$, onto $\R$.
+First, we recall the definition of the FIM.
+See~\cite{S05} for an in-depth presentation.
+Let $\{\bx_i\}_{i=1}^n$ be data points.
+Assuming that the underlying distribution admits a p.d.f., the corresponding NLL, denoted $\NLL$, maps parameters $\theta$ belonging to the parameter space of the p.d.f., denoted $\M$, onto $\R$.
 By denoting $T_\theta \M$ the tangent space of $\M$ at $\theta \in \M$, and under conditions of regularity of $\NLL$, the FIM is defined $\forall \xi, \eta \in T_\theta \M$ as

 To derive the FIM of the mixture of scaled Gaussians given in Proposition~\ref{prop:FIM}, we recall classical formulas for the Gaussian distribution.
-To do so, we denote the set of its parameters (\emph{i.e.} the set of locations and covariance matrices) as
+The NLL at $\theta = (\bMu, \bSigma) \in \Mg = \R^p \times \Spos$ and associated to one data point $\bx$ is (neglecting terms not depending on $\theta$)